stevebiczyk/rock-paper-scissors/README.md

 ### Features Left to Implement

 - Rock, Paper, Scissors is a game of chance, however the individual players might want to track their scores and possibly compete with one another.
-A score tracking and leaderboard section could be added to achieve these goals.
+A score tracking and leader board section could be added to achieve these goals.

-## Technologies used
+## Technologies Used

-### Languages used
+### Languages Used

 - HTML
 - CSS